 It does this in a number of ways.
 ALIA's website provides information and representation for the diverse structure of the association including branches, sections and special interest groups.
 ALIA Awards are presented each year to reward members of the library and information community on a national and regional level.
-ALIA also produces a wide range of publications including the Australian Library Journal, and a regular news magazine to members called inCite.
+ALIA also produces a wide range of publications including the Australian Library

+Journal, and a regular news magazine to members called inCite.

 In addition ALIA hosts a number of conferences.
 These cover special interest and subject specific issues as well as the premier conference for the entire Australian library profession which is held on a biannual basis.
-The next ALIA conference will be held 21-24 September 2004 at the Gold Coast.
+The next ALIA conference will be held 19-22 September 2006 in Perth, Western Australia.